atharvatekawade/Makespan-Energy-and-Reliability-Aware-Scheduling-in-Embedded-Systems/README.md

 # Makespan-Energy-and-Reliability-Aware-Scheduling-in-Embedded-Systems

 This problem is of scheduling applications modeled as a directed acyclic graph to minimize total execution time and energy consumption subject to reliability constraints in a multiprocessor embedded system.
-Our proposed methodology is compared with the following state-of-art algorithms:
+In particular, our algorithm performs better than others as reliability constraint gets tighter Our proposed methodology is compared with the following state-of-art algorithms

 1) (ODS, MR, LEC) Dynamic DAG Scheduling on Multiprocessor
 Systems: Reliability, Energy, and Makespan - Jing Huang